Frequently Asked Questions

 We can jump right in and maximize our time if you do the following before I arrive:

 - Do your homework.
 Do any small tasks that I gave to you do ahead of time.
-They'll boost your confidence and pump you up for our session, and they'll save us time so you can get the most bang for your buck.
+They'll boost your confidence and pump you up for our session, and they'll save us time.

 - Gather organizing products.
 If you have empty tubs, bins, boxes, drawer organizers, etc., bring them out.
 Many of my clients find that they already have everything they need to organize their stuff.